 One of the key aims of the new EIF is to focus more on how settings are using their curriculums to enhance experiences and learning through the EYFS, as well as continuing to reduce the amount of unnecessary paperwork: “We will want to see if young children – particularly the disadvantaged – are thinking and talking about a wide range of experiences that prepare them for what comes next.”
 (Gill Jones, Ofsted Early Education Deputy Director, speaking in Nursery World Magazine, May 2019)

-This revised approach to curriculum (what educators are teaching), is reflected in the new Ofsted judgement: ‘Quality of Education’.
-Also included in this judgement is the term ‘cultural capital’, which is defined as: "the essential knowledge that children need to be educated citizens" (p31 Ofsted EY Inspection Handbook).
+This revised approach to curriculum (what educators are teaching), is reflected in the new Ofsted judgement: “Quality of Education”.
+Also included in this judgement is the term cultural capital, which is defined as: “the essential knowledge that children need to be educated citizens” (Ofsted EY Inspection Handbook 2019, p31).
 It goes on to say:

 - Cultural capital is the essential knowledge that children need to prepare them for their future success.
 It is about giving children the best possible start to their early education.
-As part of making a judgement about the quality of education, inspectors will consider how well leaders use the curriculum to enhance the experience and opportunities available to children, particularly the most disadvantaged.
-(142 p31 Ofsted Early Years Inspection Handbook, Sept 2019)
+As part of making a judgement about the quality of education, inspectors will consider how well leaders use the curriculum to enhance the experience and opportunities available to children, particularly the most disadvantaged. (ibid 142 p31)

 Understandably, this new term has provoked plenty of discussion and questions about what it will actually mean for practice.
 How is ‘cultural capital’ different from the sort of enriching experiences provided by skilled practitioners, who know their children well, and have high aspirations for their learning and development?